 Underinsured motorist (UIM) coverage isn’t required.
 But for just a bit more each month, UIM protects you when you’re in a car accident with a driver with too little insurance to pay for all damages.
 They may have the bare minimum requirements and satisfy the law, but that won’t pay for severe injuries after policy limits are reached.

-In Massachusetts, self-insurance isn’t an option.
+Self-insurance isn’t an option in this state.
 However, you can file a surety bond with the state instead.
 The bond you deposit needs to display an ability to meet the state’s minimum coverage requirements.

 Penalties for Driving Without Insurance